-Welcome to our weekly series Hotel Tip of The Week.
+Welcome to our Hotel Tip of The Week series.
 Being on the road every day of the year means we stay at countless hotels along the way.
 For all the dingy, disappointing budget digs, there are as many budget accommodation gems.
 We post one hotel tip of the week, every week, of places we feel confident recommending after having tried and tested them ourselves.
+This week: Hostel La Barranca in Suchitoto, El Salvador.

 This is not your typical backpacker hostel with restaurant (read: bar) attached.
 La Barranca is a peaceful hostel set at the bottom of a rather long, steep hill, a five minute walk from the restaurant with views of the major tourist draw, the famous Lake Suchitlan.
 The way down the hill with luggage is a challenge, even harder is the slog back up after check out, but for those who are reasonably fit (or have a car) the serene setting of the accommodation is more than worth it.